Dog Dental Cleaning: The Ultimate Guide for Pet Parents

 • Abnormal chewing

-• Drooling (sometimes bloody) or dropping food from mouth
+• Drooling (sometimes bloody) or dropping food from the mouth

-• Sneezing or nasal discharge (dental disease on upper teeth can destroy the bone and invade the nasal cavity)
+• Sneezing or nasal discharge (dental disease can invade the nasal cavity)

 • Decreased appetite or refusal to eat

-Remember, even though you should always do your own checks, nothing can replace a dental exam by your veterinarian.
+Even though you should do your own checks regularly, nothing can replace an annual dental exam by your veterinarian.

-If your own checks or your veterinarian’s exam reveals signs of dental disease, the treatment will depend on how advanced the disease is.
+If your pup does develop dental disease, treatment will depend on how far the disease has progressed

 LevelDescriptionTreatment